-I think the problem of evil or suffering is the most challenging issue for theology.
+I believe the problem of evil or suffering is the most challenging issue for theology.
 It’s probably the biggest reason why people reject the existence of God.
 Even for those who have believed in God, when something very terrible happens to them or their loved ones that belief can be shaken or even abandoned.
-The problem goes something like this: If God is all knowing, all powerful, and all beneficent then why is there evil and suffering in the world?
+The problem goes something like this: If God is all-knowing, all-powerful, and all beneficent then why is there evil and suffering in the world?
 It’s a tough one.
 Now one issue that could be addressed is “what is evil” but I won’t get into that here and instead just go with our intuitive sense about it.

 If this is such a serious problem then how is it to be tackled?
-There have been a number of different theodicies, which are basically a defense of the idea of God.
-Some try to limit God, saying that one of the three features (i.e. omniscience, omnipotence, omnibenevolence) is incorrect.
-In this approach usually it means that God is not all knowing or all powerful.
+There have been a number of different theodicies, which are basically a defense of God.
+Some try to limit God, saying that one of the three commonly described divine features (i.e. omniscience, omnipotence, omnibenevolence) is incorrect.
+In this approach usually it means that God is not all-knowing or all-powerful.
 In process theology, God creates the universe but does not control it directly.
 God may “lure” or try to influence how things transpire but not in an overt way.
 As such God doesn’t really know what will happen or have the power to control it.
 In some ways, this is similar to the “free will” approach.

 One of the most common theodicies is found in the Abrahamic traditions where God allows humans to have the free will to decide for themselves.
 God creates them but endows them with the capability to rebel against what God would want.
 The idea here is to provide some mitigating factor to offset the evil and suffering that is present.
 I think the need for some mitigation is correct.

 There are other attempts at resolving the problem of evil but now I’ll focus on the options and then the Divine Life Communion approach.